Seated Calf Raise: Muscles Worked, How To Do, Form

 Seated calf raises primarily target the soleus muscle, which is a uni-articular muscle located under the gastrocnemius.

-The gastrocnemius muscle, a bi-articular muscle, which is also involved in plantar flexion and knee flexion, is a secondary muscle target while performing seated calf raises.
+The gastrocnemius muscle is the larger and more superficial of the two.
+It creates the calf’s โ€œbulgingโ€ appearance.
+It is also involved in plantar and knee flexion and is a secondary muscle target while performing seated calf raises.

 Because the knee is held in a fixed position during this exercise, the gastrocnemius cannot fully contract, which allows the soleus to be the primary muscle worked.